OnlyF0uR/ethereum-rpc-cpp/README.md

 # ethereum-rpc-cpp
-Wrapper in C++ for the ethereum JSON-RPC.
+Wrapper written in C++ for the ethereum JSON-RPC.